 Hillman Hall of Minerals and Gems has gained an international reputation as one of the finest and most important mineral exhibitions in the country.
 Many specimens from the collection of William W. Jefferis, a nineteenth century mineral collector from West Chester, Pennsylvania, are on exhibit throughout the hall.
 See how his collection, and those of other private collectors and mineral dealers, impacted our exhibitions in the History of Hillman Hall.

-More than 90 percent of the collection data has been computerized and is available for viewing online, and acquisition and specimen conservation programs are very active.
-Visit the Collections Online to search the database.
+Although the collection data has been computerized and is temporarily unavailable for viewing online, the acquisition and specimen conservation programs are still very active.
+Visit the Collections Online when available to search the database.